Tab-e-n/blue-runner/update_notes.md

 ### FIXES & CHANGES

+ - When picking items, the original item is nolonger deleted unless you hold shift.
+ - After you remove an item, you can press backspace to place the current item you have selected in it's place.
  - There is now a shortcut to start playtesting the level.
  - Added a new dropdown menu for selecting a tab.
  - Attachables should no longer have wacky behaviours when you do anything complex with them.